use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/basics/testing.md

 <img src="/img/testing.png" alt="Smart contracts parachain on Rococo" />

 ink! supports different stages of testing for different purposes.
-We'll explain on this page what each stage is about and how to use it.
+On this page we'll explain what each stage is about and how to use it.

 ## Unit Tests

-Testing contracts off-chain is done by `cargo test` and users can simply use the standard routines of creating unit test modules within the ink! project:
+Testing contracts off-chain is done by `cargo test` and users can simply use the standard Rust routines of creating unit test modules within the ink! project:

 ```rust
 #[cfg(test)]